grafana/k6-learn/Modules/Getting started with k6 OSS.md

 Any code placed in the default function will be executed by each k6 virtual user when the test is run.

-Let's add the logic for making the actual HTTP call:
+Add the logic for making the actual HTTP call:

 ```js
 import http from 'k6/http';